akhileshgotmare/image_classification/README.md

 Given a set of labeled images, the idea is to store 4096 descriptors obtained by a pre-trained convolutional neural network (Places CNN) and use these descriptors instead of the entire image for classification.
 This results in considerable storage efficiencey (since we're storing only the descriptors that occupy 4096 x 4 bytes as opposed to a 256 x 256 pixels image for our classification task).

 This can be further improved if we hash these descriptors to a binary code of k-length, where k is a hyper-parameter and store only these binary codes.
 This hashing is done by WTA (winner take all) which essentially represents a set of inequalities on the input vector (4096 descriptor in this case).
+Finally we use a basic classifier like k-nn to test our performance by both the approaches - one involving k-nn trained on 4096 descriptors and other involving k-nn trained on 2000 bit WTA hashed codes.

 Project Presentation at IITGN (APR 2016): https://drive.google.com/file/d/0B6uAJSfesxBXM2o0Wl9ocC1pQVk/view